ender-js/Ender/README.md

 1) Ender provides front end developers with a true package management system and the powerful command line tools necessary to back it up... making your library maintenance tasks simple, painless, and fast.

-2) Ender offers a way to bring together the awesome work happening in small frameworks and libraries that otherwise do only one thing, and allows you to mix and match, and to customize your own library suited to your individual needs without all the extra kruft that comes with larger libraries.
+2) Ender offers a way to bring together the awesome work happening in small frameworks and libraries that otherwise do only one thing, and allows you to mix, match, and customize your own library suited to your individual needs without all the extra cruft that comes with larger libraries.

 With Ender, if one part of your library goes bad or unmaintained, it can be replaced with another.
 Need a specific package version? no big deal.
 Want to load all your packages asynchronously to cut down on page load?
 Ender can do that for you too.